Widezadenis/LengthOfStay-Project/README.md

 - Mean: 4.0 days
 - Median: 4.0 days
   * Key Insight: The equal mean and median shows that there are no outliers that are skewing the average, hospital stays are around 4 days.
-  * The consistent 4 day length of stay indicates this is a patient population with routine medical or surgical needs, not complex tertiary care cases.
+  * The consistent 4 day length of stay indicates this is a comumunity hospital with routine medical or surgical needs, not complex tertiary care center.
 This allows for hospitals to be confident in staffing and bed allocation planning.

 Next Question: Does this pattern hold across all admission types and months, or are there subgroups with different distributions?